 The magic of 100 Ideas happens when participants are pushed past their self-judgment instincts and all ideas make it to a sticky note.
 If you have a group that is hesitant to share an idea unless they think it’s the right idea, 100 Ideas breaks them out of that box.

-Setting the “ambitious goal” is key, because it should feel like a large number but be reasonable enough that the group could achieve it within 2-3 minutes of generating ideas on their own.
-If they haven’t after the first timer, have them brainstorm again (solo or as a full group this time) to get to the final number.
+Setting the “ambitious goal” is key.
+It should feel like a large number but be reasonable enough that the group could achieve it with a little encouragement.
+If they haven’t after the first time, have them brainstorm again (solo or as a full group this time) to get to the final number, reiterating that any idea, even ones they don’t like, counts towards the total.

-One of the most exhilarating experiences of 100 Ideas is the visual of all of the sticky notes together, which is why we use the combination of markers and sticky notes to help keep things legible from afar.
+It’s very satisfying to see all the ideas in this exercise up on the board together, which is why we encourage the combination of markers and sticky notes to help keep things legible from afar.

 You can run 100 Ideas to brainstorm…anything!
 Quarter goals (and how the team will celebrate completing them!), newsletter topics, items to put on sale, or even ways to improve retention rates.